-This Center also acts as a hub to bring people together from various backgrounds who share a common interest in learning and helps meet the desire for intellectual stimulation.
-Through the lecture series, the Community Center encourages a deeply-held belief in, and practice of, education as a lifelong enterprise which invigorates the mind and enriches life.
+This Center will act as a hub to bring people together from various backgrounds who share a common interest in learning and helps meet the desire for intellectual stimulation.
+Through a coordinated lecture series, the Community Center encourages a deeply-held belief in, and practice of, education as a lifelong enterprise which invigorates the mind and enriches life.

-The Community Center acts as a meeting place for people, who share an interest in current events, hear different views and gain perspective on events that shape our world and our City.
-The Center serves as a reading room and a satellite office of the Port Isabel Library.
+The Community Center will also act as a meeting place for people, who share an interest in current events, hear different views and gain perspective on events that shape our world and our City.
 Advocacy is encouraged and many participants from the Community Center provide a volunteer base to support City activities.